QingTian1927/Coursera-QuizEX/README.md

 ```
 Which of the following is the most appropriate exploratory research question for this scenario?

-Is social media harming young people?
+A. Is social media harming young people?
-How do students aged 14–18 describe the influence of social media on their study habits and focus?
+B. How do students aged 14–18 describe the influence of social media on their study habits and focus?
-How can schools stop students from using social media during study time?
+C. How can schools stop students from using social media during study time?
-Why do students use TikTok so much?
+D. Why do students use TikTok so much?
-/How do students aged 14–18 describe the influence of social media on their study habits and focus?;
+<>How do students aged 14–18 describe the influence of social media on their study habits and focus?{}
 ```

 ### **JSON**